ChrisHagan/metl2011/architecture.md

 A server global room carries configuration data to all connected clients (when a conversation is shared differently, for instance, this is broadcast globally in case that conversation needs to be added or removed from a search result).

-The default messaging mechanism is XMPP, and most of the MeTL messaging components use that protocol.
+The default messaging mechanism is XMPP (Jabber), and most of the MeTL messaging components use that protocol.
+XMPP is so pervasive in the MeTL architecture that conversations and slides refer to themselves using a jid (Jabber ID).

 The default persistence mechanism is a filestore.
 Alternative components include MongoDB and SQL (each of these is under development).